Meet the ROA Team

 When her own kids started to approach college age, she decided to look for full-time work and found a position at a local charter school in Ventura as the Curriculum and Assessment Coordinator.
 During the time there, she learned as much as possible about independent study charter schools, measurement, and curriculum.
 She had the privilege to work under the director and was able to participate in such important tasks as the WASC self-study, board presentations, creating math intervention strategies, the graduation committee and more.
 After that, two other charter schools approached Claudia to build their homeschool programs, which she did for three years.
 Both programs were successful and had a long waitlist of students.

 In 2013 Claudia joined ROA.
-During her time at ROA, the school successfully renewed its charter, received a 6-year WASC re-accreditation and a $600,000 career pathways grant.
-The school’s student population has doubled in the last two years as well.
-Claudia loves working with ROA’s dedicated and amazing staff and enjoys the daily interaction with the school’s amazing students and families.
+During her time at ROA, the school successfully renewed its charter twice, received a 6-year WASC re-accreditation and a $600,000 career pathways grant.
+The school’s student population has tripled in the last two years as well.
+ROA also opened a second facility in Oxnard three years ago and has moved in July 2020 to a new facility, which offers twice the square footage.
+The enrollment in Oxnard tripled in the last three years and growth continues at that rate.
+Claudia considers it a privilege to work with ROA’s dedicated, brilliant and amazing staff and enjoys the daily interaction with the school’s amazing students and families.

 During her free time, Claudia loves to work with animals.
 She used to breed and raise alpacas and worked with the Sheriff’s K9 Search and Rescue team, where she trained her dog, Toby, to be a search and rescue dog.
 She loves the outdoors, enjoys her sunrise hikes out in the local hills and spends time with her friends and family.
-Claudia has 3 children, all of whom are now off to college and grad schools at various universities throughout the country.
+Claudia has 3 children.
+All of them are now pursuing their own passions.
+Both of her daughters finished veterinary schools and are working in their fields (one with large animals and one with small ones) and her son finished his PhD in psychology and he is working partially as a clinician and partially in research at UCLA.

 Jennifer is from southern California but has spent years living in northern California and Montana.
 She received her B.S. in Psychology and her B.A. in Elementary Education from Montana State University and her M.A.
 From California State University Northridge in Deaf Education.
 She currently holds a regular Multi Subject Teaching Credential as well as a Special Education Teaching Credential.
 Jennifer has three amazing kids, two of which she home schooled.
 She has been married for over 20 years and loves going to the beach with her family and scrapbooking with her girlfriends.